-The dark-bodied Water Springtail can tread on the surface of water thanks to its small size and a collophore.
+The dark-bodied Water Springtail can tread on the surface of water thanks to its small size and a specialized appendage.

 Springtails are scavengers, eating the decaying plant and animal matter that insects pass over.
-They are important to an ecosystem since they help return that decaying matter to energy that can be passed through the food web once they are eaten by their own predators.
+They are important to an ecosystem since they help return that decaying matter into chemical energy that can be passed through the food web once they are eaten by their own predators.